Have you ever noticed that the terms servo controller, servo drive, and servo amplifier are often used interchangeably? This can be confusing!

 Now that we’ve cleared that up, you might have more questions!

 What if they get damaged?
 Are they Repairable?

 In this example, both of these units were repairable.
 Typically, the servo amplifier has a slightly higher repair success rate than the servo controller, but both are often repairable.
 The controller is more complicated and often contains several levels of OEM proprietary programming.
 The amplifier, if not catastrophically damaged, has a higher rate of repair success.
 It is always best to get a qualified industrial electronic repair service to evaluate your damaged servo amplifiers (drives) and servo controllers when considering whether to repair or replace.

 Do you have questions or concerns about your servo controller or servo amplifier, or do you think it may need service?
 If it’s still under warranty, contact your OEM.
 If it is out of warranty, contact an independent industrial electronic repair center.
 They should offer free evaluations for your servo controller and, if needed, a free quote for repairs.
 They should also provide repair reports and a good warranty that covers both parts and labor.

-About the Author: ACS Industrial is an independent industrial electronic repair center providing repair services for servo amplifiers and servo controllers of all types and most all manufacturers including Anilam repairs, as well as servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial is an independent industrial electronic repair center providing repair services for servo amplifiers and servo controllers of all types and most all manufacturers including Anilam repairs, as well as servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, test equipment, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 Legacy equipment can be repaired!
 RUSH Service is available.
 You can reach them by calling 800-605-6419